SQL19/Time-Series-Forecasting/README.md

 # Time-Series-Forecasting
 ### AR(p) (Auto Regression)
-- The time series is linearly regressed on its own past valuee
+- The time series is linearly regressed on its own past value
 - p is the number of past values included in the AR model

 ### MA(q) (Moving Average)